Home page of Floris van der Tak

 Exoplanets and astrobiology

 Since 1995, thousands of planets have been discovered around nearby stars; probably there are more planets than stars in the Universe.
 About 1% of planets resemble the Earth in size, composition, and temperature, which makes them candidates for habitable worlds.
 My research focuses on the question which conditions are required (and optimal) for life to originate (or at least survive) on planets, and how we may recognize signs of such life.
-Click here for my 2018 blog (in Dutch) about the prospects for life on the recently discovered TRAPPIST-1 planetary system.
+Click here for my 2018 blog (in Dutch) about the prospects for life on the recently discovered TRAPPIST-1 planetary system, here for my 2019 blog about prospect for life in the Solar system, and here for my 2020 blog about the prospects for intelligent life in space.